Introduction to Microbial Genomics Course

 The registration fee is $1,500 for academic or non-profit participants and $2,000 for other participants.

-Registration fees include two courses lunch and two coffee breaks (each day), but do not include dinner, accommodation, travel cost or parking fees.
+Registration fees include lunch and two coffee breaks (each day), but do not include dinner, accommodation or travel cost.

 We accept bank transfer or PayPal payment.
 Payment information will be available upon completion of registration.